media-comp/2022-NRI/README.md

 ## Prerequisites

 Recommend using conda virtual environment.
-A `environment.yml` file has been set up.
+An `environment.yml` file has been set up.
 Simply run the following command to setup the required environment.

 ```
 conda env create --name recoveredenv --file environment.yml